-The Immaculate Heart Counseling Center in Lincoln provides care to Catholics and non-Catholics as well as individuals of all ages.
+The IHMCC provides care to Catholics and non-Catholics as well as individuals of all ages.
 The Counseling Center clientele reflects the ethnicity of the Lincoln community, with the majority of clients being Caucasian.
 Program service fees come from direct payment, third-party reimbursement, and financial assistance that are provided by donations to the agency.

 The Counseling Center also provides on-site services at outreach sites located at the St. Thomas Aquinas Newman Center at UNL, St. Gregory Seminary in Seward, and at several parochial schools.
 Clinicians travel on a weekly or bi-weekly basis to offer direct and indirect services.
-Although interns travel regularly to outreach sites, the primary internship location is the Immaculate Heart of Mary Counseling Center in Lincoln.
+Although interns travel regularly to outreach sites, the primary internship location is the IHMCC in Lincoln.

 Psychological, Psychospiritual, and Academic Assessment.
-CSS provides a range of psychological, psychospiritual, and academic assessment services to the general public.
+IHMCC provides a range of psychological, psychospiritual, and academic assessment services to the general public.
 When available, psychological and psychospiritual evaluations are provided for candidates to seminaries and religious orders.
-Consistent with the objectives of training, interns are expected to become proficient with traditional methods of psychological assessment (including the MMPI-3, MMPI-A, WISC-IV, and WIAT-II), as well as attachment-based psychospiritual assessments (including the Attachment to God Inventory and the Holy Trinity & Mary Drawings), and adopt a scholarly approach to the use of these methods within outpatient, educational, and religious settings.
+Consistent with the objectives of training, interns are expected to become proficient with traditional methods of psychological assessment (including the MMPI-3, MMPI-A, WISC-IV, and WIAT-II), as well as attachment-based psychospiritual assessments (including the Attachment to God Inventory—1 for each Person of the Trinity—and the Holy Trinity & Mary Drawings), and adopt a scholarly approach to the use of these methods within outpatient, educational, and religious settings.

 Crisis Pregnancy and Post-Abortion Healing.
-Psychologists and counselors from the CSS Clinical Program assist pregnant women and their families in exploring alternatives available to them, including parenting and adoption.
+Psychologists and counselors from the IHMCC Clinical Program assist pregnant women and their families in exploring alternatives available to them, including parenting and adoption.
 The interns are taught to assist women with the many difficult decisions associated with unplanned pregnancy.
-CSS also offers counseling services for women facing emotional difficulties following an abortion.
+IHMCC also offers counseling services for women facing emotional difficulties following an abortion.

 24-Hour Emergency Service.
 In order to facilitate accessibility to crisis counseling services throughout the diocese, a counselor is on call 24 hours a day to answer emergency phone calls.
 Interns receive training to handle such emergency situations and will be included in the rotating "on-call" schedule.